minenwerfer/cyberwarfare-chat/README.md

 ## To write your own plugin:

 Create a class in the namespace \Plugin that inherits Plugin, then do wathever you want in the ::install() method.
-Late,r, you'll need to load the plugin in the /index.php file.
+Later, you'll need to load the plugin in the /index.php file.

 Available interfaces: